Loot-Foundry/loot-tavern-content/README.md

-# Loot Tavern Vauxs Content
+# Loot Tavern Themed Item Packs

-Public issue tracking for feature requests and bug reports related to Loot Tavern content for Foundry VTT.
+Public issue tracking for feature requests and bug reports related to Loot Tavern content for Foundry VTT made by MrVauxs.

 Use this repository to submit issues for the following products: